leon340/song-mood/README.md

                    (Tempo Weight * sentiment predicted by the tempo regression equation)) / Sum of the weights
 ```

 The mode of the song is extracted using Spotipy and is represented as a 1 for major and 0 for minor.
-The combined
+A major mode is usually
+associated with happier feelings while a minor often evokes a more somber mood.
+The combined sentiment of the lyrics and title
-sentiment of the lyrics and title is calculated by another weighted average of their sentiments.
-This average weighs the
+is calculated by another weighted average of their sentiments.
+This average weighs the lyric sentiment by 0.75 and the title
-lyric sentiment by 0.75 and the title sentiment by 0.25.
-The loudness and tempo sentiments are taken from predictions by
+sentiment by 0.25.
+The loudness and tempo sentiments are taken from predictions by the regression equations created in the
-the regression equations created in the tempo and loudness analysis.
+tempo and loudness analysis.

 **Equation Weights**